-And lastly, hundreds of residents and visitors will don the sleeved blankets made popular in the early 2000’s for the Snuggie Crawl presented by JCI Johnson County on Saturday night.
+Hundreds of residents and visitors will don the sleeved blankets made popular in the early 2000’s for the 3rd annual Snuggie Crawl presented by JCI Johnson County on Saturday night.

 And new this year….the Igloo Jam presented by UICCU.
 You won’t want to miss this winter concert in Penn Meadows Park on Friday night.

 This year we’re kicking off Beat the Bitter week with the Wintry Warm UP presented by Collins Community Credit Union on Sunday, Jan.
 27. For this brand-new event, we’ll be launching awe-inspiring mega kites over Centennial Park’s frozen 40 acres.